 Community Profile

 Cornwall, one of Eastern Ontario’s largest cities, is both a historic Canadian settlement and a hub for modern industry.
 With revitalization projects and new business initiatives strengthening the local economy, the city continues to grow.
-Businesses investing in Cornwall benefit from low-cost land, financial assistance programs, affordable electricity, and modest development fees.
-Visit ChooseCornwall to discover what our community can offer your business.
+Businesses investing in Cornwall benefit from low-cost land, affordable electricity, and modest development fees.
+Contact Cornwall Economic Development to continue the conversation and visit ChooseCornwall to discover what our community can offer your business.

 With its location on the St. Lawrence River and its many parks and recreation facilities, Cornwall is a great place to raise a family.
 The city is uniquely positioned where the borders of Ontario, Quebec and New York State meet.
 Cornwall shares its southern border with the Mohawk Nation of Akwesasne and is one of 14 Ontario crossings connecting Canada and the United States.
 With its unique bilingual talent, strong work ethic, loyal employees and lower costs, Cornwall offers a compelling location for your business.